-During summer 2015, Océan Dayer founded SYFC with the aim to take part at the 21st World Climate Conference in Paris (COP21).
+During the summer 2015, Océan Dayer founded SYFC to participate at COP21.
 And guess what?
 A few months later our first delegation left for France!

-COP stays for “Conference of the Parties” and these are organized yearly from the UNFCCC (@unclimatechange) since the mid-nineties.
-Here the Parties, represented by delegates of each Nation included in the @unitednations, negotiate the new terms to contain the effects of climate change.
+COP stays for “Conference of the Parties”.
+These are large conferences attended by well over 10'000 people and organized yearly by the UNFCCC since the 1990s.
+Here the parties, which include representatives of almost every nation on earth, negotiate new terms to contain the effects of climate change.

 The Paris Agreement’s central purpose is to limit the global warming to 2ºC above pre-industrial levels, with an additional aspirational of 1.5°C (we are at ~1.1ºC above pre-industrial levels today) by pushing its parties, i.e. national governments, to pursue policies that lower their greenhouse gas emissions.
 The agreement also aims to increase the ability of countries to deal with the impacts of climate change and change finance flows in such a way that they become consistent with a low greenhouse gas-emission and climate-resilient pathway.
 To reach these ambitious goals, the Agreement calls for the provision of appropriate financial resources, a new technology framework, and enhanced capacity-building, thus supporting action by developing and the most vulnerable countries, in line with their own national objectives.
 The Agreement also provides for an enhanced transparency framework for action and support.